 X- linked recessive hemorrhagic disease due to the mutation in the F8 gene ( Hemophilia A ), and F9 gene is responsible for Hemophilia B. Since it is an X linked disorder males are clinically more affected than females.
-Males have XY chromosome, so if the X chromosome is affected the Y isn’t able to carry over the function, this is in a very lay man term.
+Males have XY chromosome, so if the X chromosome is affected the Y isn’t able to carry over the function.
 For women it is the opposite, since they have XX chromosome, one X chromosome, can neutralise the other.

 Clinically , hemophilia A and B are indistinguishable, it can be classified as